nhcarrigan/becca-docs/docs/setup-code.md

 - `CLIENT_ID` (REQUIRED) - This tells Discord which application to attach slash commands to.
 It should be set to your bot's ID. **This is obtained from the Application tab of your bot's page on the Discord Developer Portal.
 Copy the Application ID.**

 - `HOME_GUILD_ID` (REQUIRED) - If you are developing locally, you'll want to set this to your server's ID.
 This tells Discord where to register slash commands on the guild level.
 Guild commands update instantly (global commands update every hour) which makes this ideal for development testing. **This is obtained by enabling developer mode in your Discord settings, right clicking on your server avatar, and selecting Copy ID.**

+- `ANNOUNCEMENT_CHANNEL_ID` (OPTIONAL) - This is only needed for the `/becca announcements` commands, and tells her which channel in the `HOME_GUILD_ID` server is the channel to be followed. **This is obtained by enabling developer mode in your Discord settings, right clicking on the channel, and selecting Copy ID.**

 These values are optional and will fall back to standard Unicode characters if not present.